microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Student/Challenge-02.md

 1. Implement Change Data Capture on the Azure SQL Database and be able to articulate on the cdc tables and functions and their purpose.

-2. Have created an incremental synapse pipeline that will update the SQL Dedicated Pool with row inserts, updates and deletions.
+2. Create an incremental synapse pipeline that utilizes a watermark table to update the SQL Dedicated Pool with row inserts, updates and deletions.
 You only need to do 2-3 tables, but choose related tables in the AdventureWorks DB so modifications can easily be viewed in the target Dedicated Pool.

 3. Implement Staging and Production Tables in the Dedicated Pool and an automated methodology to copy data from staging to production.